crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_3.md

 #### Pipeline Variables

+> OBJECTIVE: Learn how to create and consume pipeline variables.

 We have some more work to do in our Release pipeline.
 Perform these steps to create a pipeline variable that will be used to supply the value for the `__ConnectionString__` token that is currently in our *appsettings.json* file.

 1. Go To Releases